BrianInGermany/BrianInGermany.github.io/_posts/2020-03-04-SSH-onto-Android.markdown

 ---
 layout: post
-title:  "Run Linux on Android and SSH into it"
+title:  "Run Linux on Android and SSH in"
 date:   2020-03-04 21:25:00 +0100
 categories: jekyll update
 ---